 I want my daughter to know that strong people have weak moments.
 Yes, I want her to stand for what is right, but does that mean she will never do what is wrong?
 Of course not.
 I know she will make mistakes and fail in ways that make her want to hide—from me, from the world, and from God.
 But I want her to know that everlasting, unconditional love will always take her back and forgive.

 I want her to know that going through the hard things develops inner strength.
 I want her to look at the battle before her and say, “This is going to make me beautiful.”
-Because inner strength is synonymous with inner beauty.
+Because strength is synonymous with beauty.

 For more articles on inner strength and beauty, start here: